EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 C2 until an ``AllowPowerOn`` message is received.
 AD-ACEVSE22KWZ-KIT can override relay and PWM state in the event of an error.

-By default, the AD-ACEVSE22KWZ-KIT operates in host-less mode until a message is received from the host.
+By default, the AD-ACEVSE22KWZ-KIT operates in hostless mode until a message is received from the host.
 Additionally, all outbound messages from AD-ACEVSE22KWZ-KIT are sent irrespective of mode of operation.
 This enables AD-ACEVSE22KWZ-KIT evaluation without using EVerest.